-For cancer pain, DBL Morphine Sulfate Injection BP should be given regularly around the clock, in most instances every 4 hours.
-The basis of pain control with DBL Morphine Sulfate Injection BP should be regular scheduling rather than on an 'as required' or PRN narcotic order.
+For cancer pain, morphine sulfate should be given regularly around the clock, in most instances every 4 hours.
+The basis of pain control with morphine sulfate should be regular scheduling rather than on an 'as required' or PRN narcotic order.
 Patients requiring high doses of morphine usually need to be awakened for medication during the night to prevent morning pain.